mike-ward/mike-ward.github.io/_posts/2008-03-17-number-of-types-in-the--net-framework.md

 ---
 layout: post
-title:  Number of Types in the .NET Framework
+title: 'Number of Types in the .NET Framework'
 ---
 Well, the answer is not 42.
 Try 11,417.